Maximevilla/owaCheck/README.md

 # owaCheck
-SimpleScript to check from a file with username:password
+SimpleScript to check from a file with username:password.
+The name just comes my first usage

 ~~~~
 $ python mailcheck.py --help
 Usage: mailcheck.py [OPTIONS]

 Options:
+  --html TEXT             If True generates an html report.
+Works only if
+                          --search or --searchpassword used
   --search TEXT           [OPTIONAL] Search in this mailbox and retrieves mails
                           with this word
   --searchpasswords TEXT  [OPTIONAL] If True checks for password in this mailbox